What Consumers Need To Know With New GST Rate From 1 Jan 2024

 GST on Loans and Advances

-Before the introduction of the GST, a service tax was applied to the distribution of loans.
-The 15% service tax rate has been raised to the 18% GST rate.
+Before the introduction of the GST, the government applied a service tax to loan distribution.
+The GST rate has now raised the previous 15% service tax rate to 18%.
 Many believe that higher GST rates (by 3% above Service Tax rates) will result in an increase in the adequate loan amount.

-Instead of the principal repayment and interest payment amount, GST is applied to processing fees and other charges.
-The included charges include but are not limited to, loan processing and loan payback charges, if applicable.
+Instead of applying GST to the principal repayment and interest payment amounts, the tax applies to processing fees and other charges.
+These charges include, but do not limit to, loan processing and loan payback fees, if applicable.

-The GST impact on loans would typically be minimal because principal and interest payments make up the majority of loan repayment.
-View the aforementioned GST effects on loans to gain an improved understanding of the impact of GST.
+The GST impact on loans would typically be minimal.
+However, principal and interest payments make up the majority of loan repayment.
+Therefore, view the aforementioned GST effects on loans to gain an improved understanding of the impact of GST.

 Wrapping It Up